Lukas2020-code/TuamAC_Project/README.md

 - ### Navigation Bar

-  - The fully responsive navigation bar includes club logo, club name and navigation links to Home, About, Gallery and Contact Us pages as well as Why Us?, Competitions and Trainings sections.
+  - The navigation bar is fully responsive and includes: club logo, club name and navigation links to Home, About, Gallery and Contact Us pages as well as Why Us?, Competitions and Trainings sections.

 ![Nav bar image](docs/readme-images/nav-bar.png)